-As well as using Sina Weibo there are a range of Baidu products that are interesting to take note of in terms of expanding your Chinese website’s coverage;
+As well as using Sina Weibo there are a range of Baidu products that are interesting to take note of regarding expanding your Chinese website’s coverage;

 - Baidu Tieba – One of the biggest communication forums in China which consists of a vast online community who type in keywords and then start discussions.
 If your Chinese website was extended to this site and gained attention by the Chinese public, the advantages speak for themselves.

-- Baidu Baike – Web based encyclopaedia very similar to Wikipedia.
-Chinese censorship plays a part in what can and cannot be shown though, so make sure you are complying with the tight restrictions that are set in place.
+- Baidu Baike – Web-based encyclopedia very similar to Wikipedia.
+Chinese censorship plays a part in what can and cannot be shown, though, so make sure you are complying with the tight restrictions that are set in place.

 - Baidu Zhidao – Allows the community to ask Questions and Answers.
 A fantastic opportunity for your company to come into the public eye

 So there you have it.
 Of course, there is a huge amount to learn and come to grips with when it comes to the world of SEO for the Chinese population, but we hope that these basic tips will get you on the right path to success.
 The main points to remember are; always use appropriate keywords, locally host your website, involve yourself with Chinese social media and remember that Chinese marketing strategies can differ from what you are used to here in the UK.